 SHUTTLE SERVICE AT THE FAIRGROUNDS

 Customers can ride for only $1.00.
 The ADA-Accessible Shuttle sponsored by Eastgate Chrysler Jeep Dodge & Westgate Chrysler Jeep Dodge is available for $1.00 for persons with disabilities.
 Shuttle service is available Monday through Thursday from 9:30 am - 10:30 pm, Fridays and Saturdays 9:00 am-10:30 pm and Sundays 9 am-10 pm.
-Shuttles are sponsored by Hoosier Lottery, Sleep Number, Tractor Supply Co., Indiana WIC Program and Eastgate Chrysler Jeep Dodge / Westgate Chrysler Jeep Dodge.
+Shuttles are sponsored by Hoosier Lottery, Tractor Supply Co., Sleep Number and MHS.

 DESIGNATED SMOKING AREAS